Help Article

 What pinning is for

 Pinning is a lightweight way to keep track of schools that deserve another look.
-It works best when you use it intentionally.
+It works best when you use it intentionally rather than as a bookmark for every passing glance.
+Pins become a working shortlist, not a wishlist.

 A good pinning standard